 CRM data gating shows up in three ways that directly impact your contact center's ability to act on the information your CRM collects.

-Restricted API access and premium integration tiers force contact centers to pay additional licensing fees to move customer and sales data into adjacent platforms like performance management, QA, and coaching tools.
-Your CRM captures the interaction, but the insights from that interaction stay locked behind an integration paywall, disconnected from the supervisors and QA teams who need to act on them.
+Restricted API access and premium integration tiers force contact centers to pay additional licensing fees to move customer and sales data into adjacent performance management, QA, and coaching software.
+Your CRM captures the interaction, but the insights stay locked behind an integration paywall, disconnected from the supervisors and QA teams who need to act on them.

 Siloed coaching and enablement within the CRM creates a scenario where sales coaching happens in one tool, QA coaching happens in another, and performance management runs in a third, with no unified view of agent development across the contact center.
 CRM vendors positioning sales coaching as a native feature solve one team's need while fragmenting the broader performance management process, because coaching that lives inside a CRM doesn't connect to the QA evaluations, workforce data, and customer satisfaction metrics that drive a complete picture of agent performance.